Chevrolet Spark: Philippines

 In the Philippines, the third-generation Spark is equipped with 1.0 L and 1.2 L engines.
 It has 2 trims; the LS (5-speed manual or 4-speed automatic) and LT (5-speed manual).
 It was discontinued in 2015.

 South Korea

 The car was unveiled in South Korea as the Daewoo Matiz Creative at the 2009 Seoul Motor Show.
 The Matiz version was renamed to Matiz Creative.
 The car has a 1.0 L S-TEC II engine with 4-speed automatic transmission.
-Sales began on September 1, 2009.
+Sales began on 1 September 2009.
 The Groove name used in one of the rejected concepts returned as a trim level.

 In 2011, the Matiz Creative is renamed as Chevrolet Spark, as part of phasing out the Daewoo brand in South Korea, making way for the Chevrolet brand.

-Australia
+Australasia

-In Australia, the third-generation Spark was released in October 2010 at the 2010 Australian International Motor Show in Sydney as the MJ series Holden Barina Spark.
+In Australia and New Zealand, the third-generation Spark was released in October 2010 at the 2010 Australian International Motor Show in Sydney as the MJ series Holden Barina Spark.
 It was available in two trim levels, CD and CDX.
 It was discontinued in February 2018 to be replaced by the fourth-generation model.